MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/using-the-windows-device-portal.md

 *Mixed Reality Capture page in Windows Device Portal on Microsoft HoloLens*

 > [!IMPORTANT]
-> Settings configured in the Device Portal apply to the entire device and persist through reboots.
+> Device Portal is for use by developers, not in deployed applications.
+Settings configured in the Device Portal apply to the entire device and persist through reboots.
 Any settings modified in the Device Portal will apply to mixed reality captures and apps.
-Only use Device Portal when developing, and not for applications deployed to your organization.

 Use the Mixed Reality Capture page to save media streams from the HoloLens.
 * **Capture Settings**: Control the media streams that are captured by checking the following settings: